AmerSharif/location-weather/README.md

 # location-weather

 # Manual change
-You need to replace [domain] with API dommain
+You need to replace [domain] with API domain in src/components/FetchWeatherData.vue

 ## Project setup
 ```